exaloop/codon/docs/sphinx/python.rst

 ``@python``
 -----------

-Seq programs can contain functions that will be executed by Python via ``pydef``:
+Codon programs can contain functions that will be executed by Python via ``pydef``:

 .. code-block:: seq